Wence024/ClassFlow/docs/Backlogs.md

 * [ ] Reports per instructor and class group.

 * [ ] Remove null usage of department_head except for admin roles.
+* [ ] Adjust type alias for import paths to be cleaner.

 Solved:

-* [ ] Keep the merged capacity check as a soft conflict instead of a hard conflict.
+* [x] Keep the merged capacity check as a soft conflict instead of a hard conflict.